pnts/methodandmatter/source/writing/essays/presence.html.md

 olink: "/words-make-worlds"
 ---

-> "As coaches or leaders, we can think of presence as a being intervention: simply "showing up" has an evocative effect, the first indication of whether or how people will work with us.
+> As coaches or leaders, we can think of presence as a being intervention: simply "showing up" has an evocative effect, the first indication of whether or how people will work with us.
 Though we may not be able to predict how our presence will affect others, we are responsible for the self-work of reflection and asking to learn what we evoke in others." &mdash; Dorothy E. Siminovitch

-In "_[Use of Self in OD Consulting: What Matters is Presence](https://maraineyassociates.com/wp-content/uploads/2015/12/UseofSelf-Presence.pdf)_" Tolbert and Hanafin describe presence as representing "the translation of personal appearance, manner, values, knowledge, reputation, and other characteristics into interest and impact.
+In “_[Use of Self in OD Consulting: What Matters is Presence](https://maraineyassociates.com/wp-content/uploads/2015/12/UseofSelf-Presence.pdf)_” Tolbert and Hanafin describe presence as representing “the translation of personal appearance, manner, values, knowledge, reputation, and other characteristics into interest and impact.
 Presence is not manufactured.
 Everyone possesses presence, regardless of the level of awareness of the impact of that presence.
-Presence is the use of self with intent."
+Presence is the use of self with intent.”

-If I could summarize in a pithy way what the coaching approach is all about I'd say something along the lines of "Do less, _be_ more."
+If I could summarize in a pithy way what the coaching approach is all about I'd say something along the lines of “Do less, _be_ more.”
 This is hard for managers&mdash;business requires a lot of doing and you don't make your way up the career ladder by sitting around staring at the clouds[^1].
-Of course, we're not doing that in coaching either but the idea of _being_ is fairly elusive, let alone the idea that _being_ can have a positive impact, business or otherwise.
+Of course, we’re not doing that in coaching either but the idea of _being_ is fairly elusive, let alone the idea that _being_ can have a positive impact, business or otherwise.

-With [Leader as Coach](https://maven.com/andrea-mignolo/leader-as-coach), presence and [awareness](https://methodandmatter.com/writing/essays/the-loop-of-awareness) are the first coaching tools I introduce to students.
+With [Leader as Coach](https://maven.com/andrea-mignolo/leader-as-coach), presence and [awareness](/writing/essays/the-loop-of-awareness) are the first coaching tools I introduce to students.
 They are the foundations on which everything else is built.
 Think about the last time someone was fully present and attentive to you, when you felt really seen and heard by another.
 What was that like?
 How did it impact you?
 How did you feel?

-In today's busy, fast-paced, multi-tasking society, the moments in which we are fully present with each other are few and far between.
+In today’s busy, fast-paced, multi-tasking society, the moments in which we are fully present with each other are few and far between.
 But when these moments do happen&mdash;when the past and future fall away and we open to the moment and the people we are with&mdash;something shifts.
 When we feel held in the attentiveness of awareness a kind of _completion_ starts to happen.
 What we have been holding on to, once witnessed, is ready to be released and energy becomes available for something new.
 I know this sounds a bit woo woo, but stay with me.

 Presence is a precursor to [curiosity](https://methodandmatter.com/writing/essays/curiosity).
 Presence loosens the constricting grip of control and gives us access to a wide range of information beyond the content of what someone is sharing with us&mdash;body language, tone, energy, words left unsaid.
 When we are present we can receive others more fully, letting go of our own projections and holding patterns in order to build trust and safety in the relationship.
 We stay anchored and focused, less hooked by distractions and tangents like ruminating on the past or worrying about the future.

 Presence welcomes everything, and by welcoming everything coaches become more open to the reality of another without judgement or interpretation.
 What is the world like for them right now?
 What has them seeing things in this way?
 What  might unlock a new way of relating?
 What core values, unconscious beliefs, and unmet needs are contributing to how they experience themselves?

-Most coaching methodologies integrate the idea of presence in one shape or another&mdash;it's actually one of the [core competencies of coaching](https://coachingfederation.org/app/uploads/2021/03/ICF-Core-Competencies-updated.pdf) as defined by the International Coaching Federation: #5 - Maintains Presence.
+Most coaching methodologies integrate the idea of presence in one shape or another&mdash;it’s actually one of the [core competencies of coaching](https://coachingfederation.org/app/uploads/2021/03/ICF-Core-Competencies-updated.pdf) as defined by the International Coaching Federation: #5 - Maintains Presence.
 The ICF expects coaches to:

 1. Remain focused, observant, empathetic and responsive to the client
 2. Demonstrate curiosity during the coaching process
-3. Manage one's emotions and to stay present with the client
+3. Manage one’s emotions and to stay present with the client
 4. Demonstrate confidence in working with strong client emotions during the coaching process
 5. Be comfortable working in a space of not knowing
 6. Create or allow space for silence, pause or reflection